Youlgrave annual well dressing in 2014 is on June 21th to June 26th

 The village is well known for its annual well dressings, which take place towards the end of June.There are 5 wells, known as, Bank Top Well, Coldwell End, Fountain Well, Holywell Lane and Reading Room Well.
+In 2014 the wells will be displayed on June 21 to June 26.
 The dressing of these wells is carried out in a similar fashion as at Tissington.

 Youlgrave can be the starting point for many fine rambles.
 You can follow the river Bradford up to Alport, where it meets the river Lathkill.
 This is a good starting point for a walk up the beautiful Lathkill Dale.

 Directions to Youlgrave

 The village can be reached from Derby by turning right at Newhaven on the A515 Ashbourne to Buxton road, turning sharp left and following the well sign posted country roads.
 It can also be reached by turning left, about a mile past Rowsley village on the main Matlock to Bakewell road.

 Oher places of interest nearby